frasolution/siemt3-documents/threats/ssh_extended/4-not_existing_user.md

 ## Data to log
     - username => check if user does exist but does not have ssh privilages
+    - ip => admins may need to collect infos on attackers

 ## threshold
     - yellow = each event